AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 2. You should see the Capture computer as a softkey option, press it

-3. Select an empty handle to start patching, or press \[Patch Capture @ ...\] to patch automatically
+3. Select an empty handle to start patching, or press <Keys.SoftKey>Patch Capture @ ...</Keys.SoftKey> to patch automatically

 > If any fixtures can't be patched (unsupported fixture type, or duplicate user number) then a blank handle will be left and a warning